andrewdavidmackenzie/flow/flowclib/flow_libraries.md

+## Flow Libraries
-Functions and FLows can be defined as libraries and shared re-used by other flows.
+Functions and Flows can be defined as libraries and shared re-used by other flows.

 The runtime will include some basic ones in a flowstdlib standard library.